Brutus Beefcake: The Barber (1987–1990)

 Beefcake also feuded with "Outlaw" Ron Bass in 1988, beginning when Bass attacked him after a match on Superstars of Wrestling, lacerating his head with a spur.
-As a result, the injured Beefcake missed his scheduled Intercontinental Heavyweight Championship match against The Honky Tonk Man at the first SummerSlam event on August 29.
-He ultimately defeated Bass in a grudge match on Saturday Night's Main Event XIX.
+As a result, the injured Beefcake missed his scheduled Intercontinental Championship match against Honky at the first SummerSlam event on August 29.
+He ultimately defeated Bass in a hair versus hair match at Saturday Night's Main Event XIX.
 He then had a feud with Randy Savage during 1989.
-On "The Brother Love Show" (an interview segment on WWF Superstars of Wrestling), Beefcake called Savage's new manager, Sensational Sherri, "Scary Sherri," and an angered Savage attacked him and, with the help of Sherri, humiliated him with a haircut.
+On "The Brother Love Show" (an interview segment on Superstars of Wrestling), Beefcake called Savage's new manager, Sensational Sherri, "Scary Sherri," and an angered Savage attacked him and, with the help of Sherri, humiliated him with a haircut.
 Eventually, the feud became intertwined with one between Hulk Hogan and Zeus (based around the movie No Holds Barred).
-Hogan was simultaneously involved in his own feud with Savage over the WWF World Heavyweight Title.
+Hogan was simultaneously involved in his own feud with Savage over the WWF Championship.
 During his match against Savage, Beefcake was assaulted by Zeus.
 At SummerSlam, Hogan and Beefcake with their manager, Miss Elizabeth teamed to defeat Savage and Zeus.
 The rivalry resumed when, on December 27, No Holds Barred was shown as part of a pay-per-view special called "No Holds Barred: The Movie-The Match."
 In the match portion of the show (taped two weeks earlier in Nashville, Tennessee), Hogan and Beefcake defeated Savage and Zeus in a steel cage match.

-At WrestleMania VI, Beefcake became the first person to pin Mr. Perfect on PPV.
-During the spring and summer of 1990, Beefcake was involved in the Intercontinental Heavyweight Championship tournament and, along with opponent Dino Bravo, were counted-out in the first round.
-Beefcake was scheduled for a WrestleMania VI re-match, this time for the Intercontinental Heavyweight Championship against Mr. Perfect at SummerSlam.
+At WrestleMania VI, Beefcake became the first person to pin Mr. Perfect on national television.
+During the spring and summer of 1990, Beefcake was involved in the Intercontinental Championship tournament and, along with opponent Dino Bravo, were counted-out in the first round.
+Beefcake was scheduled for a WrestleMania VI re-match against Perfect, for the latter's Intercontinental Championship at SummerSlam.